whiteinge/eseth/2007/rst-for-textile-users.rst

     #.
 Place a blank line
     #. between sub-lists

        #.
 And line the bullet up
        #.   exactly with the farthest left column of text of the parent
             list

     * Unordered lists work in
       exactly the same way

     * Just be careful to line the bullets up with the first text column of the parent list.

       Also, you can do multi-line bullet items if you're careful of the indentation.

-     Definition Lists are easy: Just indent the definition!
+     Definition Lists are easy
+        Just indent the definition!

 Images